-Q: How to get Intel® IPP Static threaded libraries?
+Q: How to get Intel® Integrated Performance Primitives (Intel® IPP) Static threaded libraries?

-Answer: while installing Intel Software suite product (Intel® Parallel Studio or Intel® System Studio or Intel® INDE), select custom installation to get option to select threaded libraries.
+Answer: while installing Intel Software suite product (Intel® Parallel Studio or Intel® System Studio), select customize installation showing all components to select Intel IPP threaded libraries.

 To select right package of threaded libraries, right click and enable ‘Install’ option.

-After selecting threaded libraries, selection option will get highlighted with mark and memory requirement for threaded libraries will get highlighted.
+After selecting Intel IPP threaded libraries, the selected option will get highlighted with mark and memory requirement for this multi- thread libraries will be displayed.

 Q: Where I can find threaded static libraries in my installation?